pbybee/ros2-tilt-laser/README.md

 The lidar serial connection is bridged over network via usbip (https://usbip.sourceforge.net/) and data transfered over network, but as if it were the serial connection locally to ROS.

-Shout out to Articulated Robotics for the tutorial and template
+Shout out to Articulated Robotics for the template

 ![Cloud Scan](https://github.com/pbybee/ros2-tilt-laser/blob/master/images/20241027_103124.jpg?raw=true)